jodienorris030/notes/README.md

 Secondly, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential issues and challenges, so you're better prepared to tackle them.
 It will also help to keep you organized and on track with your goals.
  ......

+# 2024-02-21
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+In coding, it implies that writing clean, readable, and maintainable code is more valuable than complex solutions.
+Strive to break down complex problems into simpler parts, use clear abstractions, avoid unnecessary complexity, and always keep in mind that code is read far more often than it's written."

+This principle reminds us that while we may be tempted to create intricate or novel solutions, a well-structured, straightforward program is easier to debug, extend, and collaborate on.
+It also aligns with the principles of good software engineering practices like DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid).